mvolkmann/blog/src/rust.md

 ## Why use Rust

 Performance:

 The best way to get software performance is to use a "systems" language like C, C++, or Rust.
-These languages are fast because they do not provide automatic garbage collection that is slow and can run at any time.
+These languages are fast because they do not provide automatic garbage collection that is slow and can run at unpredictable time.
-They also allow control over whether data is on the stack or on the heap.
+Systems languages also allow control over whether data is on the stack or on the heap.

 Safety:

 Software written in systems languages typically must take great care to avoid memory and threading issues.
 Memory issues include accessing memory after it has been freed, resulting in unpredictable behavior.
 Threading issues include race conditions where the order in which code runs is unpredictable, resulting in unpredictable results.
-Rust addresses both of these issues resulting in code that is less likely to contain bugs.
+Rust addresses both of these issues, resulting in code that is less likely to contain bugs.

 Immutable by default:

 A large source of errors in any software involves incorrect assumptions about where data is modified.
-Making variables be immutable by default and requiring explicit indication of functions that are allowed to modify data significantly reduces these errors.
+Making variables immutable by default and requiring explicit indication of functions that are allowed to modify data significantly reduces these errors.

-Control over size of numbers:
+Control over number sizes:

 One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.

+Ownership model:

-Ownership model: Manual garbage collection is error prone.
+Manual garbage collection is error prone.
 Rust uses an "ownership model" where code is explicit about the single scope that owns each piece of data.
 When that scope ends, the data can be safely freed